nodejs/node/doc/api/dgram.markdown

 Tells the kernel to join a multicast group with `IP_ADD_MEMBERSHIP` socket option.

-If `multicastAddress` is not specified, the OS will try to add membership to all valid interfaces.
+If `multicastInterface` is not specified, the OS will try to add membership to all valid interfaces.

 ### dgram.dropMembership(multicastAddress, [multicastInterface])